jeffilluminati/CSES-Solutions/README.md

 # CSES Solutions

-Reference solutions for CSES problems written in Rust with this repository's competitive programming template.
+Reference solutions for CSES problems written in Rust.

 ## Running the code
 The repository for running my code is [rust-cp-template](https://github.com/jeffilluminati/rust-cp-template).